vladysor/SensEdu/docs/Library/Others.md

 arduino = serialport(ARDUINO_PORT, ARDUINO_BAUDRATE);
 ```

-**Step 11**{: .text-blue-000} : Write a function in MATLAB to receive data from Arduino.
+**Step 11**{: .text-blue-000} : Write a function in MATLAB to receive the data from Arduino.
 The function should handle 16-bit samples sent in bytes, so each sample consisting of 2 bytes.
 In the firmware, data is sent in 32-byte chunks, and the MATLAB function should match this to avoid synchronization issues.

 ```matlab
 function data = read_data(arduino, data_length)